f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 #.
 In the *Application Service* pulldown, select *Advanced*

 #.
-Note the check in *Strict Updates* checkbox,
+Note the *Strict Updates* checkbox is selected
      - Is this related to the screen when editing the persistence profile?
      - What are the pro’s and con’s of unchecking this parameter?

 Test the connection server load balancing using both VMware View client and browser access methods